liewteh/challenge-london-mini-guide/challenge-chat-server/README.md

 All message content should be passed as JSON.

 Your routes should match the patterns established in class (RESTful).
-See the later section "Correct Routes" if you need the answer.
+See the later spoiler section "Correct Routes" if you need the answer.
 You will need to use the app postman to test deleting a message.

 ### Data model